Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

-  -u, --user=USER           Github or Gitlab user to fetch repos of -o, --org=ORG             Github org or Gitlab group to fetch repos of -p, --topic="hacktoberfest"  topic to add to repos -r, --remove                 Remove hacktoberfest topic from all repos -l, --labels                 Add spam, invalid, and hacktoberfest-accepted labels to repo
+  -u, --user=USER           Github or Gitlab user to fetch repos of -o, --org=ORG             Github org or Gitlab group to fetch repos of -p, --topic="hacktoberfest"  topic to add to repos -r, --remove                 Remove topic and labels from all repos.
+Include -l to
+                               remove labels
+  -l, --labels                 Add spam, invalid, and hacktoberfest-accepted labels to repo
       --include-forks          Include forks
       --include-private        Include private repos